Amronos/createaddoncompatibility/README.md

 ## Installation
 The mod is currently only available for 1.20.1 (neo)forge.
 Fabric/Quilt versions and 1.19.2 versions may come later.<br>
 [Almost Unified](https://modrinth.com/mod/almost-unified) is required to be installed.<br>
-If you have the following config file of Almost Unified in your config folder please delete/replace it, don't do this if you are playing a modpack made by someone else(take advise from them on this). ``config/almostunified/unify.json``.
+If you have the config file ``config/almostunified/unify.json`` please delete/replace it, don't do this if you are playing a modpack made by someone else(take advise from them on this).
 The file may require deletion or replacement after every update, for the newer features.
-For more info please view the [Wiki](https://github.com/Amronos/createaddoncompatibility/wiki/Unification-Config-Changes#changes-to-the-config-by-create-addon-compatibility).<br>
+For more info please view the [Wiki](https://github.com/Amronos/createaddoncompatibility/wiki/Unification-Config-Changes#changes-to-the-config-by-create-addon-compatibility).
 <br><br>

 ## Suggestions / More Compatibility Features